vllm-project/vllm/docs/source/getting_started/cpu-installation.rst

 Build from source
 -----------------

-0. Install compiler
+- First, install required compiler.
 We recommend to use ``gcc/g++ >= 12.3.0`` as the default compiler to avoid potential problems.
 For example, on Ubuntu 22.4, you can run:

 .. code-block:: console